ajithkumaucsc/drone-transportation-service/Readme.md

 GET /api/v1/getAvilableDrones: Returns a list of all avilable drones GET /api/v1/checkBatteryLevelByDroneId/{droneId}: Returns the details of a specific drone

-You can use the application/json media type to send and receive JSON payloads.Please find the postman collection Postman-Collection folder.
+You can use the application/json media type to send and receive JSON payloads.
+Please find the postman collection Postman-Collection folder and DB dump in DB-Dump folder.

 Built With
 -Spring Boot